UBC-MDS/DSCI_522_Salary-vs-College/README.md

 ### Our question

-We decided to explore the dataset and ask whether there are any relationships between college region, type and major to graduates' salaries.
+We decided to explore the dataset and ask whether there are any relationships between college region, type and degree (major) to graduates' salaries.
 This is an exploratory question.

 ### Our plan